Jaredk3nt/danggoodcode.com/static/posts/enums.md

 ## Enums Implementation

-Here is the full implementation of the `fun-enums` package, it's only 39 lines:
+Here is the implementation of the `enums` tool, it's only 39 lines:

 ```js
 function enums(initializer = number) {